bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ### Message Box Notes

 - Message Boxes require `Promise` support in the browser.
-If targetting your app for older browsers, such as IE 11, please include a polyfill that provides `Prmoise` support.
+If targetting your app for older browsers, such as IE 11, please include a polyfill that provides `Promise` support.
 If `Promise` support is not detected, then the message box methods will immediately return `undefined`.
 - Message Boxes are an extension of the `<b-modal>` component, and hence support the majority